IAmJulianAcosta/jquery.resize-image-aspect-ratio/README.md

 BUT...
 --------
 You can do it with CSS!
 [Explanation](http://cjwainwright.co.uk/webdev/aspectratio/ "Explanation").
 Yes, you are right, max-width and max-height WILL do the trick.
 But the image will never fit the container if the container is bigger than the image.
-And sometimes you will need to FILL the container with the image, you can't do it with CSS only.
-I'll add an option that allows the developer control the behaviour of the plugin between "fill" and "center".

 TODO
 --------